Vizonex/CyStub/README.md

 wrapped the compiler around __click__ as it's argument parser for now .

-Knowing how exciting this could end up being as well as revolutionary , I wanted to give you a Demo of this possible upcomming feature that I wish to have added to Cython istelf in the future by currently giving it it's own Temporary repository until I can have the time to move this functionality straight into cython itself....
+Knowing how exciting this could end up being as well as revolutionary , I wanted to give you a Demo of this possible upcomming feature that I wish to have added to Cython itself in the future by currently giving it it's own Temporary repository until I can have the time to move this functionality straight into cython itself....